| Exploring PGR Chart 1 1. Study Chart

 increase.
 This can put great pressure on a countrys pension, health care, and social

+security systems.]
 2. Make a copy of the blank Comparative Data Table and

 label the first column Countries and the second column Population growth rate,